CPL Group Board Directors

 Independent Director

-Navin Raju was appointed as CEO of CPL Group in October 2020 after working as the Chief Operating Officer of the Group and previously as CEO of Hardware Haus Limited.
 Navin has held senior executive-level roles within various industries such aviation, retail and manufacturing.
 He has worked in major international companies in various countries such as Stokes Australasia Limited, Airwork NZ Limited, Heli Niugini Limited and International Coatings conglomerate: Akzo Nobel Limited.
 He holds a Bachelor of Commerce (BCom) Degrees in Accounting and Finance, attained from Auckland University, New Zealand and Masters in Business Administration (MBA) from the Southern Cross University in Lismore, Australia.
 Navin’s capabilities lie in business transformation and turnaround, building capacity and developing strong business cultures.